Back to YlG intro text

 A presumed female LBB (based on size) joined the meal and was tolerated.

-Generally, any competitor species was treated aggressively.
+Generally, any competitor species is treated aggressively.

 Yellow-legged Gull acquiring and feeding on fish Bream, food item of Yellow-legged Gull